endorivium/SemesterWork_KP/README.md

 in the same directory and typing "ChessEngine_Go.exe".
 It is possible to open it directly, and it will work but a checkmate will terminate the program before being able to see the result.

+Note: the builds have letter shortcuts for the chess pieces since that is most friendly for all types of terminals.
+However, within the Kotlin implementation there is a unicode implemented rendering that used unicode characters which are much nicer to look at.

 ## Projects
 Both source codes are marked by their respective languages.
 The Kotlin implementation was developed in Intellij IDEA, whereas the Go implementation was done in Goland.
+To open the Kotlin implementation, open the project folder (chessEngine_kotlin) in Intellij IDEA and configure it to Java when asked.
+To open the Go implementation, open the project folder (chessEngine_go) in Goland and setup GOROOT (tested for Go 1.25.1).

 ### Testing the Code
 Both implementation include unit tests that can be run in their respective IDEs.
 In Kotlin, these can be found in the folder **test**.